elliemarfleet/helsinkiBSS/README.md

 ## Running the script

 The file [Final_report.Rmd](Final_Report.Rmd) contains the code necessary to run the analysis.
 Please be aware some lines may have been commented out to enable quicker knitting of the script to a pdf output, as outputs created and code chunks previously ran were saved within the cache by the markdown syntax `cache = TRUE`.
-In some areas of the script, images are inserted as `.png` files opposed to re-running the code, the associated images are available in the
+In some areas of the script, images are inserted as `.png` files opposed to re-running the code, the associated images are available in the [outputs](outputs) folder of this repository.

+Please note file paths will need to be changed relative to where you have downloaded the data to on your computer, i.e. when reading in `.csv` files to R, ensure you have edited the code so the data is located in the same location as where you have started the new project directory, and the path refers to this location.

 ## Issues and contributing